About Education Unlimited

 We have a vision and a heart for family and traditional home education.
 Our founders and staff are leaders whose long time contributions to home education are helping families in Alberta and beyond!

-Léo & Faye Gaumont - Founders, Directors, & Facilitators
+Léo & Faye Gaumont - Education Unlimited Founders & EU Facilitators

 Léo and Faye are among Alberta's pioneer home educators!
 Léo is a professional educator with over 40 years of experience, 25 of which were spent in the classroom mostly at a high school level.
 Léo is also our director and principal facilitator.
 Faye is an experienced home educating mom (and now grandma), the office administrator, as well as a trained teacher.
 Léo and Faye not only educated their children at home but are now mentoring them as they home educate their own children.